What Is Childhood Disintegrative Disorder?

-Childhood disintegrative disorder, also known as Heller’s syndrome or disintegrative psychosis, follows a different pattern of onset from ASD, but it is no less detrimental to the psychological and social well-being of the children who suffer from it.
+Childhood disintegrative disorder, also known as Heller’s syndrome or disintegrative psychosis, follows a different pattern of onset from ASD.
+It is no less detrimental to the psychological and social well-being of the children who suffer from it.
 Many would claim that it is more detrimental.
-In the article below, we’ll discuss the finer points of CDD, including its history, current understandings, and related therapies, to provide a deeper understanding of what it is and how it is treated.
+In the article below, we’ll discuss the finer points of CDD disorder, including its history, current understandings, and related therapies, to provide a deeper understanding of what it is and how it is treated.

 An Early Discovery

 Childhood disintegrative disorder is so named because those afflicted develop normally for the first several years of their life.
 However, around age three or four, they suddenly lose their acquired skills – essentially, their development ‘disintegrates.’
 While the speed with which this disintegration can occur varies, it often occurs quickly (and for many parents, horrifyingly).
-Dr. Heller codified the disorder after treating six children, originally calling the extreme developmental regression he noted ‘dementia infantilis’ to describe the loss of basic skills that was observed.
+Most often, the loss of skills takes place over a six-to-nine-month span.
+Dr. Heller codified this regression disorder after treating six children.
+When he originally noticed the extreme developmental regression, he noted ‘dementia infantilis’ to describe the loss of basic skills that was observed.

 In 1994, CDD (which is what dementia infantilis has come to be known as) was officially recognized and added to the DSM-IV.
 It is categorized as a part of the current autism spectrum because it shares such a similar profile of debilitating developmental effects.
 In an unofficial capacity, physicians and psychiatrists both have recognized the symptom profile for some time.
 Over the last several decades, it was called both disintegrative psychosis of childhood (DPC) or childhood-onset pervasive developmental disorder (COPDD).
 Before the clarification of CDD in the DSM-IV diagnosticians and care providers simply labeled it as late childhood onset autism.